-- T.6.2.10 When any kind of digital data transmission is used to transmit the APPS signal, - a.
+- T.4.2.11 When any kind of digital data transmission is used to transmit the APPS signal, - a.
 The FMEA study must contain a detailed description of all the potential failure modes that can occur, the strategy that is used to detect these failures and the tests that have been conducted to prove that the detection strategy works. - b.
-The failures to be considered must include but are not limited to the failure of the APPS, APPS signals being out of range, corruption of the message and loss of messages and the associated time outs. - T.6.2.11 The current rules are written to only apply to the APPS (pedal), but the integrity of the torque command signal is important in all stages.
+The failures to be considered must include but are not limited to the failure of the APPS, APPS signals being out of range, corruption of the message and loss of messages and the associated time outs. - T.4.2.12 The current rules are written to only apply to the APPS (pedal), but the integrity of the torque command signal is important in all stages.

-T.6.3 Brake System Encoder - BSE
+T.4.3 Brake System Encoder - BSE

-- T.6.3.1 A Brake System Encoder or switch to measure brake pedal position or brake system pressure must be fitted to check for plausibility - T.6.3.2 The BSE must be able to be checked during Technical Inspection by having either: - A separate detachable connector that enables detection of error states and the response of the ECU to be checked by unplugging it - An inline switchable breakout box available that allows disconnection of each BSE signal. - T.6.3.3 The BSE or switch signals must be sent directly to a controller using an analogue signal or via a digital data transmission bus such as CAN or FlexRay.
+- T.4.3.1 A Brake System Encoder or switch to measure brake pedal position or brake system pressure must be fitted to check for plausibility - T.4.3.2 The BSE must be able to be checked during Technical Inspection by having one of: - A separate detachable connector(s) for any BSE signal(s) to the main ECU without affecting any other connections - An inline switchable breakout box available that allows disconnection of each BSE signal(s) to the main ECU without affecting any other connections. - T.4.3.3 The BSE or switch signals must be sent directly to a controller using an analogue signal or via a digital data transmission bus such as CAN or FlexRay.
 Any failure of the BSE or BSE wiring that persists more than 100 msec must be detectable by the controller and treated like an implausibility such that power to the (IC) electronic throttle / (EV) motor(s) is immediately and completely shut down.